Latter-day Saint Life

 The ‘Come, Follow Me’ goal I should have set years ago (that you might want to copy)

 I am still going to open that manual week after week.
-But this is no longer about finishing.
-It’s about feeling.
+But now I have a refreshed approach.

 Before, I’d commit each year to reading every single chapter outlined.
-January me really believed we could do it!
+January-me really believed we could do it!
 We could stay on track the whole year.
-I mean—it shouldn’t be that hard, right?
-The length of the readings is manageable.
-So (January me would always say) grab your cute highlighters, stickers, and floral-print Book of Mormon and let’s get started.
+It shouldn’t be that hard, right?

 But I’ve never quite done it.
 In the past four years of Come, Follow Me, I haven’t read every single chapter.
 And I probably don’t even need to tell you how I’ve felt about that fact.
 Disappointed.
 Frustrated.
 A sometimes even a little guilty.

-The lists of chapters I committed to read are right there, printed in that familiar, comforting Church font, and I didn’t read them.
+The lists of chapters I committed to read are right there, and I didn’t read them.
 I’d once again missed the very obvious mark!

 Gratefully, this year I think I’ve made a breakthrough.